***Update: I’ve created a Product Pricing Worksheet to go with this blog post.

 So how much should you price your products for?
-Well, lots of crafters use the pricing formula below (transformed into a pretty picture by me) to determine the price of their products:
+Well, lots of crafters use the pricing formula below to determine the price of their products:

 Setting Your Costs

-For an example, I will use my crochet house slippers (click the link to see the item in question) to create a cost guideline.
+For an example, I will use my crochet house slippers to create a cost guideline.
 Each pair of house slippers requires two skeins of coordinating fabrics.
 Say that I spend $6 per skein on something that is mid-range in price, like Patons yarn or Caron yarn – the material cost comes to $12.
-I generally pay myself $10/hour to create crochet items, which may be high or low to other crafters, but considering I charge a minimum of $15/hour for my freelancing work, I think it’s pretty meager.
+I generally pay myself $10/hour to create crochet items, which may be high or low to other crafters (I think it’s pretty meager).
 It takes me a little less than an hour to make a pair, so say about $8 in labor.
 The total for my first formula of materials + labor = $20.